 And back at IAH, major developments are underway that should secure WRL activities at Pirbright for decades.
 With over 50 years work as a reference laboratory under their belts, new multi-million pound investment laboratories currently under construction and due to be completed 2014-15 will maintain IAH's place at the forefront of FMD research worldwide.

 New multi-million pound laboratories are under construction to house World Reference Laboratory activities into the future.
 Image: IAH.

-The recently completed IS4L labs (see video) now house FMD research under ultra-secure conditions.
+The recently completed IS4L labs (see World-class facilities for virus research) now house FMD research under ultra-secure conditions.
 But WRL activities have stayed put – for now – because as part of a £100M+ investment in the Pirbright site the bigger, better DP1 lab will eventually house the WRL.
 "We don't want to be moving a high-profile diagnostic laboratory twice in just a few years," says Hammond, who is very excited about the new premises going up on site.
 "It will be an enormous benefit to have new labs for the WRL: newer operational facilities, equipment, bench space, and reinvigorated staff.
 It will inspire people and it'll be an exciting place to work."

 In the new building, an entire wing will be dedicated for FMD work and the structure brings all research and diagnostics together which will enhance staff interactions.
 Elsewhere in the building other reference laboratory work will continue on other important animal diseases.
 (See graphic for full list of IAH reference laboratory work at national, European and global levels).